 - Waking up with a gasping or choking sensation

 - Waking up with a sore or dry throat

 Your doctor or a sleep specialist can diagnose sleep apnea through a polysomnogram test which records specific physical activities while you sleep.
 This test can be performed either at a sleep center or in the comfort and privacy of your home.
-Some patients who are diagnosed with sleep apnea are able to treat their condition at home by changing certain behaviors or utilizing dental devices.
+Some patients who are diagnosed with sleep apnea can treat their condition at home by changing certain behaviors or utilizing dental devices.
 However, some sleep apnea cases are better solved through a surgical procedure performed by an oral and maxillofacial surgeon.

-You may be a candidate for the surgical treatment of sleep apnea if:
+You may be a candidate for the surgical treatment of sleep apnea if

 - Your sleep apnea cannot be corrected with lifestyle changes such as weight loss, alcohol avoidance, smoking cessation, or side sleeping